Ministry of Defence (Latvia)

-The Ministry of Defence of the Republic of Latvia (Latvijas Republikas Aizsardzības ministrija) is the Latvian government ministry in charge of the formation and implementation of national security and defence policy, and for the overall management and control of related subordinate agencies.
+The Ministry of Defence of the Republic of Latvia (Latvijas Republikas Aizsardzības ministrija) is the Latvian government ministry in charge of the formation and implementation of national security and defence policy, and for the overall management and control of related subordinate agencies, such as the Latvian National Armed Forces.
 The ministry is headed by the politically appointed Minister of Defence.